Wisdom's Companion: Why You Shouldn't Go to Dangerous Places Alone

 We've all heard stories, perhaps even experienced moments, where a decision to proceed alone into an uncertain or risky situation led to regret, harm, or near-misses.
 Conversely, the presence of a trusted companion, a wise counselor, or a supportive community often makes the difference between safety and peril.
 This isn't just common sense; it's a principle woven into the fabric of creation and highlighted throughout Scripture.
 As Christians, we are called to live wisely, to be discerning, and to care for one another.
 Understanding the dynamics of danger and the power of companionship is central to this calling.

-Before we delve deeper, it's crucial to define what we mean by "dangerous."
+Before we deeper, it's crucial to define what we mean by "dangerous."
 Danger isn't always marked by yellow caution tape or a flashing red light.
 It can be subtle, multifaceted, and deeply personal.

 Physical Dangers